rse/componentjs-tracing/assets/plugins/README.md

 ## Tracing Plug-in
-The plug-in "component.plugin.tracing.js" hooks into ComponentJS and traces all API calls in tuples of the following form
+The plug-in "component.plugin.tracing.js" hooks into ComponentJS and traces all API calls in tuples of the following form:
 < time, source, sourceType, origin, originType, operation, parameters >
 By providing a hook itself, the plug-in enables other plug-ins to process these traces.